Bolivia expels Mexican, Spanish diplomats | DW | 30.12.2019

 Tit for tat

-Mexican Deputy Foreign Minister Maximiliano Reyes said on Monday that the government had not made a decision to declare Bolivia's ambassador a "persona non grata" in response to the move by La Paz, but would look to keep communications channels open.
+Mexican Deputy Foreign Minister Maximiliano Reyes said on Monday that his government had not made a decision to declare Bolivia's ambassador persona non grata in response to the move by La Paz, but would look to keep communications channels open.

 Both Spain and Mexico say the incident at the center of the Bolivian allegations occurred when Spain's charge d'affaires Borreguero paid a visit to Mexico's ambassador on Friday.
 Spain's Foreign Ministry has said her presence at the embassy was a "courtesy visit" and nothing more.